carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

     Test RMSE = 44762.77229823456

 Here, both train and test RMSE are very similar to one another.
 As expected with most univariate models, we do not see any evidence of overfitting.
-However, we do see that our model is perhaps underfitting given its poor ability to predict any of the true housing prices.
+This model performs substantially better than the baseline.
+However, an average error of +/- $44,726 is likely too high for this model to be useful in practice.
+That is, the model is underfitting the data given its poor ability to predict the true housing prices.

 **Mean Absolute Percentage Error**:
 What if we wanted to know the percent difference between the true sale price and the predicted sale price?
 For this, we can use the **mean absolute percentage error (MAPE)**...